Anish-shakya/60-Days-of-SQL/README.md

 - Working with more Summary function in Sql
 #### Corelation
 - Correlation is one measure of the relationship between two variables.
 A correlation coefficient can range from 1 to -1, with larger values indicating a stronger positive relationship, and more negative values indicating a stronger negative relationship.

+#### Median
+- Another common summary measure is the median.
+The median is the 50th percentile, or midpoint, in a sorted list of values.